sola-st/CMI-Finder/README.md

     ```
     python -m data_collection.extract_functions --source ./demo_repos --output ./demo_data
     ```
+    For our set of used repositories, the output of this command is saved in the file: **./datasets/extracted_functions.json**

 * <b>Step2: Extract statements. </b>
 The following command will extract condition-message statements from the list of functions saved in the file ./demo_data/extracted_functions.json using 16 cpus then saves it to the folder ./demo_data